Designing presentations for cognitive disabilities

-Training. word powerful enough to send shivers down the spines of those tortured by countless uninspiring, bullet point laden training presentations on… You can’t even remember!
+Training.
+A word powerful enough to send shivers down the spines of those tortured by countless uninspiring, bullet point laden training presentations on… You can’t even remember!
 Training content tends to be associated with being dull and ineffective, but it doesn’t have to be this way.
 Inspire, engage, and transport your audience away from the land of lifeless training and into the world of compelling visual content.
 Here are some tips on why and how you can make your training content more effective through its structure, visuals, and design.

 “If learners think that it looks bad, you may have lost a good percentage of the battle in getting them to pay attention” – Patti Shank, Director of Research, The eLearning Guild.